Amadeus IT Holding SA history, profile and corporate video

 Amadeus now handles nearly 2,500 transactions a second and there are over 23 million active PNRs in our central system.

 Amadeus’ annual revenues surpass €2 billion for the first time.
 Qantas becomes our first Amadeus Altéa Inventory customer.
 Amadeus introduces the ground-breaking value-based pricing system for airline distribution.

 We win the contract to build the Star Alliance’s common IT platform.
-The Leveraged Buy Out (LBO) of Amadeus by Cinven and BC Partners becomes one of the largest in European history, taking us off the stock market once more and back into private hands.
-As part of the brand evolution programme, we adopt ‘Your technology partner’ as our tagline.
+The Leveraged Buy-Out (LBO) of Amadeus by Cinven and BC Partners becomes one of the largest in European history, taking us off the stock market once more and back into private hands.
+As part of the brand evolution program, we adopt ‘Your technology partner’ as our tagline.

-Another result of the brand evolution programme sees us change our official name from Amadeus Global Travel Distribution to Amadeus IT Group.
+Another result of the brand evolution program sees us change our official name from Amadeus Global Travel Distribution to Amadeus IT Group.
 We also create a new innovation department.
-We reorganise our commercial operations with National Marketing Companies (NMCs) becoming local Amadeus Commercial Organisations (ACOs).
+We reorganize our commercial operations with National Marketing Companies (NMCs) becoming local Amadeus Commercial Organisations (ACOs).